 Our Desired Impact

 SEEDS grows the life and leadership skills of young people in Durham.
-We use the lessons of growing and cooking food from the garden to prepare young people to be skilled, resourceful and confident individuals with the capacity and commitment to lead in their own lives and in their communities.
+We use the lessons of growing and cooking food from the garden to prepare youth to be skilled, resourceful and confident individuals with the capacity and commitment to lead in their own lives and in their communities.

 Working in the garden is the canvas for multiple lessons.
 Students begin with basics lessons in gardening and cooking in our SEEDlings After-School Enrichment and summer camp programming.
 They learn how the food system, the environment and people interact and affect one another.
 As they move through the program and take on greater responsibility, they learn skills that they can use in their future workplaces, families and communities.

 Outcomes for Short-Term Engagement